 On the wall of our barn, there was a poster with pictures of the Signers.
-They are quite a big family.
+They were quite a big family.

 But during our stay, Klaus was the only one who was there to attend to us.
-His wife Ruth lives on another farm about 10 kilometers away, which she manages on her own.
+His wife Ruth lived on another farm about 10 kilometers away, which she managed on her own.

 Their “Schlafen im Stroh” farmstay is only available in the warmer months.
 Once it starts to grow colder, Klaus (and the animals) will move to the other farm, where it is warmer.

 The couple has 5 kids — Stefan being the oldest among them.
 It was his idea to turn their summer residence into a farmstay business.